 CONSERVANCY AREA.
 An area of land where the water table is generally at, near or above the land surface.

 DAY CARE OR CHILD CARE FACILITY.
-For the purpose of this code a day care or child care facility shall have the same definition as contained in § 48.65(1) Wis.
-Stats.
+For the purpose of this code a day care or child care facility shall have the same definition as contained in Wis.
+Stat. § 48.65(1).

 DETENTION BASIN.
 An artificial depression or diked structure designed to be part of a stormwater and/or sediment control project which may or may not have permanent shallow water.